EstimatedEst. Read Time: 18 minutes

 backpack extensor wrist curls

-WHAT MAKES IT EFFECTIVE: The extra height from the knee will help you to challenge the forearm muscles appropriately for development.
+WHAT MAKES IT EFFECTIVE: The extra height from the knee will help you to challenge the forearm muscles appropriately for forearm growth.

 6) HOW TO GET BIGGER FOREARMS

-If your goal is to have bigger forearms, don’t make forearm workouts the focus of your fitness routine!
+If your goal is building forearms, don’t make forearm workouts the focus of your fitness routine!

 “Wait, Jeff, how does that make sense?
 To get bigger forearms, don’t focus on the forearms?”